Are you searching for gift ideas for a friend or family member who has been diagnosed with breast cancer?

 Breast cancer patients need so much support that any of the gift ideas mentioned would be much appreciated I’m sure.
 Also, a simple text or phone call just to let them know you are thinking of them goes a long way!

-Would you like to add any gift ideas for someone with breast cancer?
+Would you like to add any gift ideas for breast cancer patients?

 Comment below to share!